Jamie Vardy: Impact of playing non-League football

-Vardy's journey to the top flight is unique by dint of his long spell in non-League football.
+Vardy's journey to the top flight is unique by virtue of his long spell in non-League football.
 Prior to his Premier League debut at the age of 27, he had already played in levels eight, seven, six, five and two of the English football league system.
 He has cited his late arrival in the Premier League as a key reason why he is able to maintain longevity in football and still play intensively into his mid-thirties, stating that "My legs feel great and people say the older you get your pace goes, but it's not affecting that side of things as of yet.
 Hopefully because I came into the game later, it means I've got longer to go."

 Pundits have drawn parallels between Vardy's playing style and non-League football.
 Sky Sports pundit and former England assistant manager Gary Neville has said: "When he came onto the scene, he was raw and aggressive.
 I used to say he played like a non-league player in the Premier League.
 His game has become more polished, more smooth, [with] more subtlety".